 Marshall Taylor is a Ph.D. candidate in the Department of Sociology at the University of Notre Dame, where he is also an affiliate in the Center for the Study of Social Movements (CSSM) and a doctoral affiliate with the Kellogg Institute for International Studies.
 Prior to coming to Notre Dame, Marshall earned a M.A. in Sociology from The University of Memphis (2014) and a B.S. in Recording Industry from Middle Tennessee State University (2012).

 His research rests at the intersection of culture and cognition, sociological theory, social movements, and computational social science.
-Generally speaking, he is interested in theorizing and modeling the cognitive mechanisms by which individual and collective actors attempt to promote, exploit, and generate cultural change, and the ecological constraints that delimit what these mechanisms are in different social structural contexts.
+Generally speaking, he is interested in theorizing and examining the interplay between ecology and cognition in attempts at cultural change—particularly in how material conditions and social structural environments impact how activists, protesters, and social movement organizations draw attention to, articulate, and promote various grievances and social problems.
 This guiding interest has motivated and informed a number of projects, including studies of shame-pride schemas in white nationalist music, the discursive constraints of micro-level racial formation schemas, the cognitive and socioemotional dynamics of macro-level cultural change, dual-process models of cognition in cultural theory, and the intersections between cultural sociology and cognitive neuroscience, among others.

 Lizardo, Omar, Robert Mowry, Brandon Sepulvado, Dustin Stoltz, Marshall A. Taylor, Justin Van Ness, and Michael Wood.
 Conditionally Accepted.
 "What Are Dual Process Models?
 Implications for Cultural Analysis in Sociology."
 Sociological Theory.